alpacahq/marketstore/docs/design/cli_framework_design.md

 * The one-off tools walDebugger and integrityChecker under the previous cmd/tools directory will be migrated to the new `marketstore tool <toolname> [flags]` command.
 * The functionality in the `mkts` application will be migrated to the new `marketstore connect [flags]` command.
 * The functionality in the main `marketstore` application will be migrated to the new `marketstore start [flags]` command.
+* A new command called `init` will create a new mkts.yml file in the current directory.
 * The `mtks` application used to be two giant files.
 It is now refactored out logically into a few packages and files.
 * runtest.sh and the example data (that had existing bugs in it) are now deprecated, TBD here..
 * Detailed application help information a user might need is easily accessible with every command using either `marketstore help <command>` or `marketstore <command> --help`.